csrbnymellonindia/StaffInformation/README.md

 1) Install JDK version 17.
 2) Install Apache Maven 3.9.3
+3) Install MySQL and SQL Workbench.
+4) Change the username and password in the application.properties to your credentials of mysql.
-3) If you are using VS Code then install 4 spring boot extensions.
+5) If you are using VS Code then install 4 spring boot extensions.
-4) Clone your feat branch in your local, and open terminal in your outermost directory.
+6) Clone your feat branch in your local, and open terminal in your outermost directory.
-5) Run "mvn clean install"
+7) Run "mvn clean install"
-6) Then run the application file using coderunner in vscode or Run through the Spring Boot Run.
+8) Then run the application file using coderunner in vscode or Run through the Spring Boot Run.
-7) You can access the APIs on http://localhost:8080/
+9) You can access the APIs on http://localhost:8080/staff-information
+10) Use Postman to test the APIs.

 ## Ops